 - highly qualified workers (been previously authorized by Spanish Consulate);

 - students (Masters less 90 days)(been previously authorized by Spanish Consulate).

 - Applicants who are intending to travel to Spain on medical/humanitarian grounds OR as unregistered partners of EU national with permanent resident in Spain, require pre-authorization from the Consulate of Spain in Moscow;

 - Applicants who are in possession of the certificate of the « CONSEJO SUPERIOR DE DEPORTE» can apply by presenting a copy of the certificate (without pre-authorization from the Consulate of Spain in Moscow).

 Visa holders of which Schengen country can apply for a new visa?

-Holders of visas of any Schengen state (with a period of at least one year; ESM, ELM, EXM code) that have expired in 2018, 2019, 2020 or 2021 (by the moment of submission of documents for a new visa) can apply for a new visa.
+Holders of visas of any Schengen state (with a period of at least one year; ESM, ELM, EXM code).

 What will be the validity period of new visas?

 This will depend on the validity period of previous visas and the correctness of their use.
 In the event that previously issued visas were used incorrectly, the Consulate General of Spain may refuse to issue a visa or shorten its validity.

 From November 08, 2021, every applicant over the age of 12 applying for a visa is required to submit biometric data in person at the Spanish Visa Application Center, regardless of the period of previously submitted biometric data.